kyclark/gitbook-metagenomics/sequence_similarity.md

   ./pos2.pl6 [-k=<Int>]
   ```

-As it happens, there is a built-in type that will constrain us to a postive integer called ```UInt``` for "unsigned integer":
+As it happens, there is a built-in type that will constrain us to a positive integer called ```UInt``` for "unsigned integer":

 ```
 $ cat -n pos3.pl6